Our history

 Beyond the singing stars, the Festival has also offered a platform to emerging conductors like Vladimir Jurowski and Michele Mariotti as well as directors like Nicholas Hytner and Francesca Zambello.

-Learn more about the Festival History in Karina Daly’s book, details below.
+Learn more about the Festival History in Karina Daly’s book, available to purchase at the Box Office.

 Explore the Festival archive which holds a wealth of material about the artists, productions and origins of our world-renowned opera house.